Poojan670/django-simple-oauth-google---calender-api/Readme.md

 ***Additional Info***
 Calender Insufficient Permission might occur due to lack of given scopes as needed or lack of scopes in your respective google app
+    additional help -> make sure calender api is enabled in google cloud console try removing your app access in your https://myaccount.google.com/permissions, this will make you re authorize your app access to your gmail

+**Changes made in cloud console can take upto 2-10 mins**

 check your access token validiting from :  https://www.googleapis.com/oauth2/v1/tokeninfo?access_token=xxxxxx